2025–26 Milton Keynes Dons F.C. season: FA Cup

 The draw for the first round proper took place on 13 October 2025, with the club being drawn away to fellow League Two side Colchester United.
 In the second round draw, the club were drawn at home to another League Two side in Oldham Athletic.
+In the third round draw, the club were drawn at home to EFL Championship side Oxford United.